goldironhack/2017-Fall-Purdue-UNAL-IronHack-Tutorials/README.md

 **[Sample Tutorial](session3/GoogleMap/Google-Maps-Tutorial.md)** -- Our sample tutorial for Google Map API specifically developed for IronHacks<br>
 **[Official Project](https://developers.google.com/maps/documentation/javascript/earthquakes)** -- Official tutorial for Google Map API<br>

-## Additional information to get ready for the hack that starts on March 28th, 2017
+## Additional information to get ready for the hack that starts on October 30th, 2017

-Purdue Gold IronHacks Spring 2017 will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide (see above).
+Purdue Gold IronHacks Fall 2017 will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide (see above).
 Below, we provide you with information about open data sets, and also an example submission of a mashup (similar to one that you may submit in the first phase of the hack).
 For your reference, here is a definition of a **[mashup](https://techterms.com/definition/mashup)**

 ### 1. Datasets